thegrumpys/odop/client/docs/Help/DesignTypes/e_spring.md

-    Stress_Lim_Bend  -  allowable stress limit; static application (bending) SI_Lo_Factor     -  used in calculation of minimum initial stress SI_Hi_Factor     -  used in calculation of maximum initial stress End_Id           -  inside diameter of hook or loop Extended_End_Id  -  inside diameter of hook or loop at other end L_End            -  distance from body to inside of hook L_Extended_End   -  distance from body to inside of hook at other end Hook_Deflect_All -  number of coils allowed for hook deflection
+    Stress_Lim_Bend  -  allowable stress limit; static application (bending) SI_Lo_Factor     -  used in calculation of minimum initial stress SI_Hi_Factor     -  used in calculation of maximum initial stress End_ID           -  inside diameter of hook or loop Extended_End_ID  -  inside diameter of hook or loop at other end L_End            -  distance from body to inside of hook L_Extended_End   -  distance from body to inside of hook at other end Hook_Deflect_All -  number of coils allowed for hook deflection